discopop-project/discopop/docs/Profiling/Data_Details.md

 Dummy nodes are usually library functions whose source code is not available.
 We cannot profile them and thus do not provide parallelization suggestions for them.

-Please note that DiscoPoP appends CUs to an existing `Data.xml` file and thus if you need to extract computational units of the program again, you need to remove the existing `Data.xml` file.
+Please note that DiscoPoP appends CUs to an existing `cus.xml` file and thus if you need to extract computational units of the program again, you need to remove the existing `cus.xml` file.

 ## Data Dependencies